xemlock/google-apps-login/readme.txt

 We may occasionally be able to respond to support queries posted on the 'Support' forum here on the wordpress.org plugin page, but we recommend sending us an email instead if possible.

-= Is login restricted to the Google Workplace domain I use to set up the plugin? =
+= Is login restricted to the Google Workspace domain I use to set up the plugin? =

-No, once you set up the plugin, any WordPress accounts whose email address corresponds to *any* Google account, whether on a different Google Workplace domain or even a personal gmail.com account, will be able to use 'Login with Google' to easily connect to your WordPress site.
+No, once you set up the plugin, any WordPress accounts whose email address corresponds to *any* Google account, whether on a different Google Workspace domain or even a personal gmail.com account, will be able to use 'Login with Google' to easily connect to your WordPress site.

-However, our [premium plugin](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20FAQ&utm_medium=freemium&utm_campaign=Freemium) has features that greatly simplify your WordPress user management if your WordPress users are mostly on the same Google Workplace domain(s).
+However, our [premium plugin](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20FAQ&utm_medium=freemium&utm_campaign=Freemium) has features that greatly simplify your WordPress user management if your WordPress users are mostly on the same Google Workspace domain(s).

 = Does the plugin work with HTTP or HTTPS login pages? =